1 Introduction

 After this battle, Minos' brother Rhadamanthys moved to Ocaleae.
 [123]

-In 1256 BC, Rhadamanthys joined the Thebans in the battle against the Minyans, and is thought to have contributed to the victory.
-This is also inferred from the fact that Alcmena, wife of Amphitryon who was killed in the battle, remarried Rhadamanthys.
-[125]
+In 1256 BC, Rhadamanthys probably helped Thebes win the battle between the Minyans and the Thebans.
+This is also inferred from the fact that Alcmena, the wife of Amphitryon, who was killed in the battle, remarried Rhadamanthys.
+[126]

-Agesilaus entrusted a copy of the inscription to Eudoxus of Cnidos, who sent it to Nectanabis, king of Egypt, to decipher it.
-[127]
+Agesilaus sent a copy of the inscription to Eudoxus of Cnidos, King Nectanabis of Egypt, to decipher it.
+[128]

 19 History of Onchestus